pgraggs247/Chem_279-Final-Project/README.md

 └── src/             # Source code

 In addition, the repo contains:
-1. CHEM-279-FINAL-PROJECT.pptx: The group's final project powerpoint presentation.
+1. CHEM-279-Final-Project-Presentation.pptx/pdf: The group's final project powerpoint presentation
+2. CHEM-279-Final-Project-Report: The group's final project report
+3. misc: folder containing a PyMol macro script to automate & produce animations for molecular vibrations at a particular mode
 ```

 ## Building & Running the Project

 1. A pre-configured development environment is available; launch the interactive Docker container: `./interactive.sh`

-2. Inside the container, build the project: `./build.sh` (you might need to `chmod +x` to gain permission access).
-To remove the `build` subdirectory and output files to start fresh, run `./clean.sh`
+2. Inside the container, run `./clean.sh` to remove any build or output artefacts.
+To build the project, run `./build.sh`.
+Note: you might need to `chmod +x` to gain permission access.

 3. To run the program, in the root directory, run `./run.sh <molecule_name>`.
-To execute all tested molecules at once, run `./run.sh`.
+In addition, to execute all tested molecules at once, run `./run.sh`.

 4. The program will output results saved to `sample_output/Normal_Modes/<molecule>/`: